 Our International Hydrology Master's Programme is in English and requires two years of study to obtain the 120 ECTS (European Credit Transfer System) that you... [+]

 Ensuring that there is enough water of good quality to satisfy the needs of the world’s growing population is a daunting challenge.
 Society needs hydrologists to manage the world’s water resources.
 In the Master’s programme in Hydrology, you will study the processes that regulate the quantity and quality of water as it passes through ecosystems, soils and rivers.
 We will provide you with a solid theoretical basis, combined with hydrological research in areas ranging from tropical Amazonia to the permafrost regions of Siberia.
 A Master of Science in Hydrology enables you to pursue a professional or scientific career in hydrology.

-The Master’s programme in Environment and Resource Management is organized by the Institute for Environmental Studies (IVM), which is one of Europe’s oldest and most respected research institutes in the environmental sciences. [+]
+The Master’s program in Environment and Resource Management is organized by the Institute for Environmental Studies (IVM), which is one of Europe’s oldest and most respected research institutes in the environmental sciences. [+]

 Master in Environment and Resource Management

-As a master’s student you will study how nature works.
+As a master’s student, you will study how nature works.
 Both an aim in itself and to develop the tools to predict and combat problems caused by pollution, biodiversity loss and climate change. [+]

 Master in Ecology

 Ecologists investigate the relationships between organisms and their environment.
 As a master’s student, you will study how nature works.
 Both an aim in itself and to develop the tools to predict and combat problems caused by pollution, biodiversity loss and climate change.
 You will study Ecology from a plant, animal and systems perspective.
 Ecological processes are investigated from the molecular level on to the regional and global scale, where field observations and experiments are used to identify ecosystems’ patterns and functions.